Search

 Another maximal square calculation when `matrix[i - 1][j - 1] = 1`

-At the end of the loop, max_side contains the side length of the largest square containing only 1's in the input array.
-The area of the square is max_side * max_side.
+At the end, max_side has the side length of the largest square, and the area is max_side * max_side.

 Solution